ZPTXDev/Warden/README.md

 # FAQ
 ## Where did all the moderation features go?
 Isn't this a moderation bot as well?
-It'll be back soon.
-Text-to-speech is the current priority.
+It may be back soon.
+Discord has added moderation slash commands, negating the need for most moderation aspects.
+I'll still look into it though.

 ## Can you add x feature to Warden?
 Yes, if it is meaningful.
 Submit an issue [here](https://github.com/ZapSquared/Warden/issues) and I'll take a look.